YuheiNakasaka/flutter_live_photos/README.md

 # live_photos

-Generate LivePhotos from video url and it's downloaded to Camera Roll.
+Generate LivePhotos from video url or local mp4 file and it's downloaded to Camera Roll.

 This package is available for only iOS.